 What do flea larvae look like?
-If you are concerned that you may have a flea problem, you are likely looking out for a variety of signs.
+If you are concerned that you may have a flea problem, you are likely looking out for various signs.

 Details: What Do Flea Larvae Look Like?

-It is quite often much more comfortable to recognize an adult flea or even a flea egg, but identifying flea larvae might be a little more complicated.
+It is often much more comfortable recognizing an adult flea or even a flea egg, but identifying flea larvae might be a little more complicated.

 The Life Cycle of a Flea